+Have the judges gone too far?
 “Today, a panel of unaccountable lawyers have totally overturned our constitutional order in a desperate attack on the democratic will of 17.4m British voters,” said the Leave.EU campaign group, yesterday.
 Judges are not elected by the people.
-The judiciary is famously elite, old and white.
 What right do they have to decide?

 But that is missing the point.
 The justices are not making a personal, political decision: they are simply applying the letter of the law to the case at hand.
-They put aside prejudice and ego, and employed their huge knowledge of Britain’s centuries-old, unwritten constitution to make a reasonable, dispassionate decision.
-They have fulfilled a serious public duty.
+They put aside prejudice.
+It is an important public duty.

 - Do you agree with the justices’ decision?

 - Write a definition of the three branches of Government: the legislature, the judiciary and the executive.

 Some People Say...